zachlambert/omega_network/README.md

 # Managing environments

-I'm developing this using conda on my laptop, but the host site pythonanywhere doesn't support conda.
+Create a virtual environment with: python3 -m venv env

-Therefore, need to export an requirements.txt file from conda, then create the virtualenv from that.
+Activate the environment with: cource env/bin/activate

-To record the state of the conda environment: conda list -e > requirements.txt
+!Note, if using conda too, make sure to deactivate it with "conda deactivate"

-To install these modules in a virtualenv: source .../venv/bin/activate
+To record the installed packages: pip freeze > requirements.txt

-(venv) pip -r requirements.txt
+To install packages from the requirements file: pip install -r requirements.txt